-- 1. 2-3 page scholarly trajectory - 2.
+- 1. 1-2 page scholarly trajectory - 2.
 Curriculum vitae, prepared according to the dossier guidelines - 3.
 One copy of works to be submitted to reviewers - 4.
 Personal statement - 5.
-List of student summer research projects directed by year for previous six years. - 6.
 List and copies of materials for the Promotion and Tenure Committee to have available to consult, including materials sent to external evaluators and additional allowed materials.
-(The candidate or their representative should be sure that these materials arrive at the Dean's Office when the case leaves the department for consideration by the Promotion and Tenure Committee.)
+(The candidate or their representative should be sure that these materials arrive at the Dean's Office when the case leaves the department for consideration by the Promotion and Tenure Committee.) - 6.
+Any response to the chair's summary of the case, submitted to the relevant division director(s). (optional)